Yale University

 • Research approaches or methods incorporating key health justice constructs (e.g., social determinants of health, structural or systemic racism, stigma).

-• Studies that focus on populations at high risk of HIV infection and investigate how to reduce disparities in HIV incidence, prevalence, and outcomes among marginalized populations, including those with common co-morbidities such as substance use and mental health disorders.
+• Studies that focus on populations at high risk of HIV infection and strategies to reduce disparities in HIV incidence, prevalence, and outcomes among marginalized populations, including those with common co-morbidities such as substance use and mental health disorders.

-• Studies that examine the well-being of people with HIV or at risk for HIV who are affected by humanitarian crises (e.g., natural disasters, conflicts, forced migration or other displacement).
+• Studies that examine the well-being of people with HIV or at risk of HIV who are affected by humanitarian crises (e.g., natural disasters, conflicts, forced migration or other displacement).

 • Application of implementation science, community-engaged research, health services research, or digital health methodologies.